 Root Canal

 What’s great about a root canal?
-It can save an otherwise doomed tooth and put a stop to your pain — all with one relatively quick procedure.
-If you need a root canal, Edgewater Dental can help.
+It can save an otherwise doomed tooth and put a stop to your pain, all with one relatively quick procedure.
+If you need a root canal, Albany Dental Group can help.

 Why Do I Need a Root Canal?